okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 ## Test your integration

 The OIN Wizard journey includes the **Test your integration experience** page to help you configure and test your integration within the same org before submission.
-This page functions in a top-down approach, where you need to:
+This page functions in a top-down approach, where you need to do the following:

 1. Generate instances for testing.
 2. Test the required flows in the OIN Submission Tester with your generated test instances.